prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 check()
 ```

-You should get a long list of output in the console.
+You should get a lot of output in the console.
 At the end you will see the results of the check.
 You should get one warning regarding the license.

 ```r
 #> ─── R CMD check results ─────────────────────── toypackage 0.0.0.9000 ────